 What’s so great about tilting and reclining the backrest on the Anda Seat Kaiser is how effortless they are done.
 There is a smoothness in the mechanics that just encourages you to move your back and change the recline angle constantly to best suit the task you’re doing.

 The backrest can recline all the way back to 160 degrees.
-Thanks to armrests that can also be lowered enough to slide under a standard desk that’s 29” tall, it’s actually possible to work at a highly reclined angle with the Kaiser chair:
+More notably however, the seat angle can also be locked, plus the armrests can be lowered enough to slide under a standard desk that’s 29” tall, This makes it possible to actually work at a highly reclined angle with the Kaiser chair:

-While I’m certainly not encouraging you to work at this posture for too long at a time, for short bursts of time, it can be extremely relaxing, and helps take a big load off of your back.
-People with back pain will especially appreciate such a “supine computing” angle.
+While I’m certainly not encouraging you to work in such as supine sitting position for too long at a time, for short bursts of time, it can be extremely relaxing, and helps take a big load off of your back.
+As such, the Anda Seat is one of the best gaming chairs for people with back pain.

 Anda Seat Kaiser Final Verdict